alt-romes/alt-romes.github.io/posts/2023-03-23-haskell-unicode-syntax-vim.md

 ---

-title: Haskell's Unicode Syntax with Vim
+title: Writing prettier Haskell with Unicode Syntax and Vim

 description: A short write-up on combining <em>digraphs</em>, a feature built-in
                 to vim, and Haskell's <code>UnicodeSyntax</code> extension, to easily write